jsthomas/tidy_email/README.md

 1. Unit tests, as configured with `alcotest`.
 2. End-to-end tests that are run manually by maintainers.

+To run the unit tests, navigate to the root of the repository and run `dune test`.

 The specifications for the end to end tests are captured in the `/examples` folder of each library.
 It's unfortunate that these tests can't be captured in a public CI system, but testing requires